-As an eCommerce merchant, Net Promoter Score® might be the most powerful KPI in your toolkit for growing your business and earning loyal customers.
+As an ecommerce business, Net Promoter Score® might be the most powerful KPI in your CX toolkit.

-Net Promoter Score is a metric that measures the likelihood of a customer recommending your business to their personal and/or professional social circle.
-The higher your NPS®, the higher the chance that your customers will turn into active Promoters and brand advocates for your business.
+Net Promoter Score is a metric that measures the likelihood of a customer recommending your brand to their personal and professional social circle.
+The higher your NPS, the higher the chance that your customers will turn into active Promoters and enthusiastic advocates for your products.

-Earning and retaining a loyal, happy customer is rarely something that happens by chance.
+Earning and retaining loyal, happy customers is rarely something that happens by chance.
 Far more often, it’s the result of a deliberate, scalable process.
-With NPS, you have a much deeper understanding of how effective your existing marketing process is at acquiring customers.
+Moreover, with NPS, you also have a deeper understanding of how effective your existing marketing is at acquiring customers.

-Would you like to include NPS into your eCommerce customer acquisition and retention process to win over and retain more clients?
-Below, we’ve listed six best practices for using Net Promoter Score to earn loyal customers and generate more revenue from your eCommerce business.
+Would you like to include NPS into your ecommerce customer acquisition and retention process to win over and retain more clients?
+Below, we’ve listed 9 tips & tricks for using Net Promoter Score to earn loyal customers and generate more revenue from your ecommerce business.

-Calculating your Net Promoter Score depends on you surveying an accurate and representative sample of your customers.
-If your NPS process only reaches a certain group of customers, it could produce an artificially high or low score, making it difficult for you to take action.
+Calculating your Net Promoter Score and effectively measuring customer satisfaction with your brand depends on you surveying an accurate and representative sample of your customers.
+If your post-purchase survey only reaches a certain group of customers, it could produce an artificially high or low score, making it difficult for you to take action.

-For example, if your eCommerce website allows both registered and unregistered customers to check out, it’s important that both groups are surveyed.
+For example, if your online store allows both registered and unregistered customers to check out, it’s important that both groups are surveyed.
 If only registered customers take part in your NPS survey, there’s a risk of them producing an artificially high score.

 NPS depends on consistency.
-As well as reaching a fair sample of your customers, it’s vital that you use a consistent NPS process to avoid producing results that are skewed by your audience or survey method.
+As well as reaching a fair sample of your customers, it’s vital that you use a consistent process to avoid producing results that are skewed by your audience segmentation.

 When you survey a small number of customers, there’s a risk of outliers producing a score that doesn’t accurately reflect customer sentiment.
 The smaller your sample audience, the greater the risk.

-Many small eCommerce businesses simply don’t have the sales volume to calculate NPS and track improvements on a monthly basis.
+Many small stores simply don’t get enough orders for a relevant NPS process that would allow them to accurately track improvements on a monthly basis.
 With a small audience, monthly fluctuations in your NPS score can be the result of statistical noise instead of real data.